solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 ## 2. Changing permissions to a subcollection

-Bob wants to give Carol read/write access but only to the collection `</weekly-status/2021-04-28/>`.
+Bob wants to give Carol read/write access to the "2021-04-28" weekly status, and nothing more; that is, to the collection `</weekly-status/2021-04-28/>` and every resource it contains, but not to any other resource in the collection `</weekly-status/>`.

 (What example from the UCR does this correspond to best?)